crystal-lang/rfcs/0002-execution-contexts.md

 # Summary

-Reinvent MT support in with different Execution Contexts.
+Reinvent MT support in Crystal to be more efficient, for example by avoiding blocked fibers while there are sleeping threads, all the while empowering developers with different Execution Contexts to run fibers in.

 Note: this proposal takes inspiration from Go and Kotlin.